 Electrical polarity - Wikipedia

 Electrical polarity is a term used throughout industries and fields that involve electricity.
-There are two types of poles: positive and negative.
+There are two types of poles: positive (+) and negative (−).
 This represents the electrical potential at the ends of a circuit.
-A battery has a positive terminal and a negative terminal.
+A battery has a positive terminal (+ pole) and a negative terminal (− pole).
 Interconnection of electrical device nearly always require correct polarity to be maintained.
-Correct polarity is essential for the operation of vacuum tube and semiconductor devices, many electric motors, electrochemical cellsSee more on enpedia · Text under CC-BY-SA license

 AC Wiring.
 When wiring to supply power, you are creating an electrical circuit.
 A continuous circuit consists of a hot wire, a neutral wire, and a ground.
 Electricity flows through the hot wire to a device or power receptacle and back through the neutral wire.
 The ground wire is meant to dispel any extra charge, using the earth as the dispeller.

 Household Wiring.
 The standard U.S 60 Hz AC) is supplied to the smaller prong of the standard polarized U.S. receptacle.
 It is commonly called the "hot wire".
 The wider prong on the polarized plug will permit it to be plugged in only with the correct polarity.